 Most people’s identity is tied up in their jobs, their career, their position.

 If you ask someone what they do, they will automatically tell you: “I’m a lawyer.”
 “I’m a policeman.”
 “I’m a nurse.”
 They identify with what that position holds in society and what that degree of responsibility means and what that authority engenders in the minds of the enquirer.

 When we lose our jobs, quite often we can also lose our identity.

 If you did lose your job, try and work out what that would mean for you.
 And be courageous enough to ask yourself: “Why would I feel that way?”

 The “why” will steer you towards that which you value most in life.

 Having a house, owing this house, paying off the mortgage, gives people a sense of satisfaction.
 It makes people feel secure in that at least they have a sanctuary.
-A place they can call their own.
+What really matters A place they can call their own.
 A place to hide out or be able to do what they want to do, when and how they want to do it.